 As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children.
 Yes, the things that are completely free of charge!
 Here’s our suggestions for the best free things to do in Kilkenny with kids:

-Take a Walk and visit Gairdin An Ghorta
+Visit Gairdin An Ghorta

 Visit Gairdin an Ghorta in Newmarket.
 This is a garden of remembrance dedicated to the victims of the famine, and every single inch has been thoughtfully and carefully designed and selected.